dinochecker

 Epidexipteryx is derived from the Greek "Epidexi" (display) and "pteryx" (feather or wing) in reference to the four ribbon-like display feathers preserved with its remains.

-The species epithet, hui, honors Hu Yaoming, a young deceased Chinese paleomammalogist.
+The species epithet, hui, honors Hu Yaoming, a young, deceased Chinese paleomammalogist, who contributed significantly to the study of Mesozoic mammals from China.

-Seemingly baffled by modern technology, Fucheng Zhang et al. uploaded their manuscript in which this critter was named to "Nature" in late September 2008 believing that it would undergo a peer-review before its official publication.
-What they actually did was upload it to the wrong website and make it publicly viewable in all its glory, but this little boo-boo was rectified a month later so the official publication date is October 23rd, 2008.
-Certain paleontologists rallied to have its name changed to mask this publication error, but to no avail.
+Seemingly baffled by modern technology, Fucheng Zhang et al. uploaded their manuscript in which this critter was named to "Nature" in late September 2008, believing that it would undergo peer review before its official publication.
+What they actually did was upload it to the wrong website and make it publicly viewable in all its glory, but that little boo-boo was rectified a month later, so the official publication date is October 23rd, 2008.
+Certain palaeontologists rallied to have its name changed to mask this publication error, but to no avail.

 Discovery

-The remains of Epidexipteryx were discovered in the Daohugou Formation (sometimes referred to as the "Haifanggou" Formation), Ningcheng County, Nei Mongol (Inner Mongolia), China, and prepared by Y. Li.
-The holotype (IVPP V15471, housed at the Institute of Vertebrate Paleontology and Paleoanthropology, Chinese Academy of Sciences, Beijing) is a nearly complete skeleton with feather impressions.
+The remains of Epidexipteryx were discovered in the Tiaojishan Formation (sometimes referred to as the "Haifanggou" Formation) at Daohugou Village, Ningcheng County, Nei Mongol (Inner Mongolia), China.
+The holotype (IVPP V15471—housed at the Institute of Vertebrate Paleontology and Paleoanthropology, Chinese Academy of Sciences, Beijing) is a nearly complete pigeon-sized skeleton with feather impressions, preserved on part and counterpart slabs.

 Estimations